-Table 2-
+Table 2-2 illustrate the efficiency of different MPPT methods.

 Noise in MPPT system

 Almost all MPPT methods rely on measuring the current and voltage to track the MPP.
 The accuracy of these measurements has a significant impact on the overall efficiency of the tracking system.